 Assess how your sales and marketing teams interact, the procedures they follow, and how they use CRM and marketing automation tools.

 Align wherever gaps reside.
-If your sales and marketing teams don't interact between each other, or if you find that you loose leads because they aren't handled well between each team, these are some areas where you can implement better business techniques.
+If your sales and marketing teams don't interact with each other, or if you find that you lose leads because they aren't handled well between each team, these are some areas where you can implement better business techniques.
 By aligning your operations with customized solutions and documented procedures, your teams will be able to work alongside one another to a higher standard.

-Refine this process by fine tuning with documented data.
-By reporting sales and marketing results using real-time dashboards, this validates what activities are working best and what drives your revenue.
+Refine this process by fine-tuning with documented data.
+Reporting sales and marketing results using real-time dashboards validates what activities are working best and what drives your revenue.

 Assess, align and refine (and tools like your CRM).
 These are the quintessential steps that we use to help our clients create predictable sales forecasts, achieve reliable revenue streams, and reach their business goals.